-The scriptural officers of this church shall be Elders, Deacons, and Deaconesses, whose number shall be determined by the number of qualified individuals available not to exceed twelve (12) in number for the first 200 members and not to exceed two (2) additional Elders, Deacons, and Deaconesses for each 100 members over 200.
+The scriptural officers of this church shall be Elders whose number shall be determined by the number of qualified individuals available, a minimum of 3 not to exceed twelve (12) in number for the first 200 members and not to exceed two (2) additional Elders for each 100 members over 200.

 Section C. Discipline of Officers

-Should it become necessary to remove any officer from his or her office, after it has been determined through investigation that he or she has failed to maintain the high conduct fitting his or her office, has deviated from the articles of Faith of this church, or church covenant to the extent that it is detrimental to the church.
+Should it become necessary to remove any officer from his office, after it has been determined through investigation by the board that he or she has failed to maintain the high conduct fitting his office, has deviated from the articles of Faith of this church or church covenant to the extent that it is detrimental to the church.

 The Board shall present such recommendation to the church at any business meeting of the congregation.

-Any elected officer who voluntarily absents himself or herself from three (3) consecutive board meetings without due cause shall be declared delinquent.
+Any elected officer who is voluntarily absent from three (3) consecutive board meetings without due cause shall be declared delinquent.
 The Board may declare that office vacant.

 Article III Pastors